sahanb/ML/README.md

 # ML
-This is created for test.
+This repository is created for the learning purpose.